Seteco/Somorrostro/health-monitoring.md

    every: 15s
    ```

   In the `calc` line: `$this` is the result of the `lookup` line (i.e. the free space 30 minutes before) and `$avail` is the current disk free space.
-So the `calc` line will either have a positive number of bytes/second if the disk if filling up, or a negative number of bytes/second if the disk is freeing up.
+So the `calc` line will either have a positive number of bytes/second if the disk if filling up, or a negative number of bytes/second if the disk is freeing up space.

   There is no `warn` or `crit` lines here.
 So, this template will just do the calculation and nothing more.